digital-craftsman-de/date-time-precision/UPGRADE.md

 Renamed `DateTime` to `Moment` including normalizer and Doctrine type.
 Replace all usages of `DateTime` with `Moment`.

+### Updated Doctrine moment type to support milliseconds

+When using `MomentType`, you need to migrate the database column to support milliseconds.

 ## From 0.6.* to 0.7.0

 No breaking changes